 Mark Cuthbertson, Huntington Councilman

 For the past 18 years, Councilman Mark Cuthbertson has served on the Huntington Town Board.
-A proud and lifelong resident of Huntington, Cuthbertson was originally elected in 1998 and was most recently re-elected for four more years in 2013.
+A proud and lifelong resident of Huntington, Cuthbertson was originally elected in 1998 and was most recently re-elected in 2017.

 A rarity in today’s politics, Mark Cuthbertson values a bi-partisan approach to government, as long as it’s in the community’s best interest.
 With this in mind, Cuthbertson has contributed to a significant improvement in the municipality’s government.
 In fact, the successful turnaround in Huntington’s government has made it a standout example in all of Long Island–a turnaround Mark is proud to have contributed.